simonmichael/hledger/MANUAL.md

         POSIX
         $ LANG=en_US.utf8 hledger -f my.journal print   # <- use it for this command

-    Here's one way to set it permanently, there may be better ways:
+     Here's one way to set it permanently, there are probably better ways:

         $ echo "export LANG=en_US.UTF-8" >>~/.bash_profile
         $ bash --login

-    If we preferred to use eg `fr_FR.utf8` here, we'd have to install it first:
+     If we preferred to use eg `fr_FR.utf8`, we might have to install that first:

         $ apt-get install language-pack-fr
         $ locale -a